-Another must-see sculpture park is Vigeland Sculpture Park; one of the world’s largest, and most interesting.
-It features over 200 sculptures by Gustav Vigeland (1869–1943) who also designed the park’s layout.
+Another must-see sculpture park is Vigeland Sculpture Park; one of the world’s largest, and most fascinating.
+It features over 200 sculptures by Gustav Vigeland (1869–1943), who also designed the park’s layout.

-Norway’s largest collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum.
+Norway’s most extensive collection of art, which features household-name works like Norwegian painter Evard Munch’s The Scream and a self-portrait by Vincent Van Gogh, is housed in Oslo’s centrally-located National Museum.

 Four kilometers west, the Munch Museum presents the world’s largest collection of Munch paintings.